dodona-edu/dodona-edu.github.io/guides/creating-a-judge/index.md

   - `format`, the format in which the message should be rendered.
 This format can be any of
     - `"plain"`, which will render the message as normal text;
     - `"html"`, which allows for HTML markup in this message.
-Note that HTML output is stripped to prevent XSS issues.
-Most output that you would expect to be able to output should be fine.;
+Note that the HTML output is sanitised to prevent [XSS](https://en.wikipedia.org/wiki/Cross-site_scripting) issues.
+JavaScript, for example, is not allowed, but most other tags should work.
     - `"markdown"`, so the containing string is interpreted as markdown and converted to HTML;
     - `"code"`, which will render the message in monospace and preserve all included whitespace;
     - `"python"`, which is the same as `"code"` with Python highlighting;